elegant-scipy/elegant-scipy/markdown/ch6.markdown

 to make sense of the graph.
 Let's try to infer some similar information about PyPI packages.

+In the same way that the eigen-decomposition of the Laplacian matrix can tell us about graph layout, it can also tell us about connectivity.

 Aim: graph of top Python packages:
 - colored by community